Between choosing which professional experiences to picking the right font, writing a resume for 2023 isn’t easy.

 1. Add a convincing introduction to your resume

-The best way to get their attention the instant they open your application is by starting your resume with a convincing, brief summary.
+The best way to get their attention the instant they open your application is by starting your resume with a convincing, brief resume summary.

-A resume summary is a concise, 1-5 sentence statement at the beginning of your resume that highlights your key relevant achievements and skills.
-This gives the hiring manager a clear idea of your general qualifications, and how well-suited you are for the role before they even read the rest of your resume.
+A resume summary is a concise, 1-5 sentence statement at the beginning of your resume that highlights your key relevant accomplishments and skills.
+This gives the hiring manager a clear idea of your general qualifications, and how well-suited you are for the role before they read the rest of your resume.

 Here’s an example of what a standout resume summary looks like: